-Overfishing has been eliminated in the Hawaii fishery due to strict enforcement of bigeye catch quota.
-In addition, Bigeye Tuna can spawn year round and reach maturity at 3 years of age, whereas, Bluefin only spawn from June to September and don’t reach maturity until 5 years of age.
+Overfishing has been eliminated in the Hawaii fishery due to the strict enforcement of bigeye catch quota.
+In addition, Bigeye Tuna can spawn year-round and reach maturity at 3 years of age, whereas, Bluefin only spawn from June to September and don’t reach maturity until 5 years of age.

-As a seafood focused restaurant, we strive to not only serve sustainable fish but to call attention to the practices in our industry that promote irresponsible irressponsible and unsustainable unstainable fishing.
+As a seafood-focused restaurant, we strive to not only serve sustainable fish but to call attention to the practices in our industry that promote irresponsible and unsustainable fishing practices.

 To raise awareness of the fragility of the Bluefin Tuna, Lucky Robot will abstain from serving any tuna every Tuesday throughout the duration of the Bluefin Tuna breeding season.
 Additionally, we will be donating a portion of our proceeds on Tuesday to support the Ocean Conservancy.